zephyrproject-rtos/zephyr/boards/espressif/esp32c3_devkitm/doc/index.rst

   - LED PWM with up to 6 channels

 - Cryptographic hardware acceleration (RNG, ECC, RSA, SHA-2, AES)

+For more information, check the datasheet at `ESP32-C3 Datasheet`_ or the technical reference manual at `ESP32-C3 Technical Reference Manual`_.

 Supported Features
 ==================